omniphx/forrest/README.md

 > Read [Creating REST APIs using Apex REST](https://developer.salesforce.com/page/Creating_REST_APIs_using_Apex_REST) for more information.

 ### Raw Requests
-You can always make raw requests if one of the above methods doesn't meet your needs (which is unlikely)
+If needed, you can make raw requests to an endpoint of your choice.
 ```php
 Forrest::get('/services/data/v20.0/endpoint');
 Forrest::head('/services/data/v20.0/endpoint');